INFORMSJoC/2020.1035/README.md

 For more information about the algorithm used in the solver, see [Froger et al. (2019)](https://www.sciencedirect.com/science/article/abs/pii/S0305054818303253).

-The research article describing this software library can be found here (_link coming soon_).
+The research article describing this software library can be found [here](https://doi.org/10.1287/ijoc.2020.1035).